Parker House (Sea Girt, New Jersey): History

 The Parker House began operation in 1880 under the proprietorship of Thomas Devlin, a Manasquan resident who had established a reputation as a quality chef.
 On May 7, 1880, unable to choose a name on his own, Devlin chose to name his new hotel by drawing names from a hat.
-Mrs. Thomas Devlin had placed the name of "Parker" into the hat in a nod to Joel Parker, a governor of New Jersey who served during the American Civil War; Mr. Devlin drew the name by chance.
-The Parker House opened for business on May 22, 1880, having a capacity to hold about one-hundred guests.
+His wife had placed the name "Parker" into the hat in a nod to Joel Parker, a governor of New Jersey who served during the American Civil War; Devlin drew the name by chance.
+The Parker House opened for business on May 22, 1880, having a capacity to hold about one hundred guests.
 Early on, it served a variety of roles in addition to being a hotel, such as briefly hosting Catholic Mass in its parlor during the early 1880s.

-Mr. Devlin would continue to run the operation through April 1894, when he died following a protracted illness.
-His widow would later take over the operation of the business.
+Devlin continued to run the operation through April 1894, when he died following a protracted illness.
+His widow took over the operation of the business.
 By the summer of 1925, however, the Parker House had been renamed to the Arnold Hotel and transferred to D. L. Arnold.
 It did not remain in the possession of Arnold for long; the Arnold Hotel was purchased by P. and T. Lindgren, who restored the hotel's name to the Parker House for the summer season of 1930.

-The year following the end of prohibition, the Parker House was granted a liquor license.
+The year following the end of Prohibition in the United States, the Parker House was granted a liquor license.
 Following a change in the liquor laws of the Borough of Sea Girt allowing hotels to possess liquor licenses for the summer season, the business acquired its seasonal retail consumption liquor license in 1935.
-The Parker House maintains a seasonal liquor license through the present day.
+The Parker House maintains a seasonal liquor license.

 The building and business was sold in 1978 from its owners to a trio of business partners: Henry Wright, Jay Pandolfe, and Frank Matthews.
-Shortly prior to their purchase of the establishment, the original leather-bound guest book of the Parker House hotel was stolen.
-Shortly after the trio purchased the establishment, the Borough of Sea Girt sought to restrict the sorts of live music that could be played after receiving noise complaints by town residents, passing an ordinance to ban disco and rock bands in 1979.
-The Parker House's owners contested the ordinance in court, and the ordinance's genre-specific ban was later struck down by New Jersey Superior Court Judge Patrick J. McGann Jr., who labeled the ordinance as "silly".
+Shortly before their purchase of the establishment, the original leather-bound guest book of the Parker House hotel was stolen.
+Soon after the trio purchased the establishment, the Borough of Sea Girt sought to restrict the sorts of live music that could be played after receiving noise complaints from town residents, passing an ordinance to ban disco and rock bands in 1979.
+The Parker House's owners contested the ordinance in court, and the ordinance's genre-specific ban was later struck down by New Jersey Superior Court judge Patrick J. McGann Jr., who labeled the ordinance "silly".